Menu

 In fact, whilst collecting all this information, emailing and calling up various doctor’s offices, I was becoming increasingly overwhelmed by it all.
 There is so much to consider and the whole process is incredibly daunting and alien to me.
 So I was waiting to see what my latest thyroid test (which I had done last week) results came back as, to form part of the plan going forward.

-However, upon calling my current NHS doctors surgery today to book an appointment for something non-thyroid related, I learnt that my current GP has left and this is frustrating for various reasons, but also perhaps the extra sign I needed to explore private prescriptions.
+However, upon calling my current NHS doctors surgery today to book an appointment for something non-thyroid related, I learned that my current GP has left and this is frustrating for various reasons, but also perhaps the extra sign I needed to explore private prescriptions.

 You see, the NHS GP I had been seeing for the last three and a half years was of a rare breed.
 Many thyroid patients will know that finding a GP who really listens to you and takes your thyroid condition seriously can be rare, but also one who: